JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 1. Regular module, e.g., `jvm/app`
 2. Our plugin is also a normal module and needs to be listed here
-3. Regular `jvm/lib` module, that contains, e.g., generic utilities useful for most modules in the project
+3. Regular module, e.g., `jvm/lib` that contains generic utilities useful for most modules in the project
 4. There may be other project modules
 5. This is a block where we list our plugin dependencies to [make available](topics/structure.md#making-plugins-available-in-the-project) in the project.